himasha/APIDemoProject/README.md

 3.9 Now you can test it as below.Following is a sample request.
 `curl -X GET "https://IP:9095/bookstore/v1/books/search/Java" -k -H "Authorization:Bearer $TOKEN"`

-Use below command to  get the customer response from the  response interceptor.This should provide with the custom message "empty response from server received".
+Use below command to  get the custom response from the  response interceptor.This should provide with the custom message "empty response from server received".
 `curl -X GET "https://IP:9095/bookstore/v1/books/search/123" -k -H "Authorization:Bearer $TOKEN"`

 In a potential CI process you could push this project to a source repository such as git and integrate a cotinuous build with CI server such as Jenkins.